itscomputers/ebe-python/README.md

 # numth
-a (n unfinished but in progress) number theory package
+an (unfinished but in progress) number theory package